“There are storm warnings ahead...”

 WBAI occupied the top floors of a 4-story townhouse in the heart of New York’s Silk Stocking District—thus called for the divorcées who lived alone on sumptuous alimony, shadowed by their ex-husbands’ private eyes lest they get caught with a supernumerary gentleman under the bed.
 David Amram played Lady Bird Johnson in our parallel spoof on the Democratic National Convention—The Big Tune Out.
 There was a wide spectrum of opinion among our commentators; Harry Schwartz and Dick Elman interviewed Malcolm X while Richard Lamparski interviewed Connie Boswell.
 WBAI lost a microphone cord at the Audubon Ballroom, cut in two by a shotgun blast when Malcolm X was shot.
 Ayn Rand struggled uptown from the Nathanial Brandon Institute on East 34th Street to hold forth on philosophical objectivism.

 Ayn Rand rambled and wrote, working Hollywood and Gotham, perhaps dreaming that she would be the darling of disaffected divorcées with time on their hands in the coming century.
-And even death—thirty years ago at this writing—would not hold her down.
+And even death—thirty-five years ago at this writing—would not hold her down.
 The landscape where the dramas of New York’s then trendy midtown played themselves out is compelling (see Mrs. Hudson below) at the very least.
 Follow some of the hyperlinks on this page and for a tunnel vision view of Manhattan (and the world—you know, the pink places with the funny names out past New Jersey) of the 1960s.

 Atlas Shrugged was published in 1957, the second of her major works.
 The Fountainhead, published in May 1943, portrays a United States crippled by welfare statism in which heroic billionaires fight back against a nation of slackers.
 The billionaires, whom she portrays as an Atlas holding the world aloft, go on strike with the result that the nation collapses.
 It is rescued, through self-loving, gouging and malfeasance on a planetary scale, by one of the over-achieving 0.1%, John Galt.
 All of which goes to illustrate that at the moment of conception the parents-to-be are too busy screwing to take proper precautions and hence inadvertently pass on to their children, along with race, sex, handedness and eye color an endless capacity for self-delusion.